Lower bounds for the number of subrings in $\mathbb{Z}^n$: Introduction

 \begin{thm}\cite[Theorem 6]{kmt} \begin{enumerate} \item Let $n \leq 5$.
 There exists a constant $C_n$ so that

 as $B \rightarrow \infty$. \item Let $n > 5$.
 For any $\epsilon > 0$,

 as $B \rightarrow \infty$. \end{enumerate} \end{thm}

-In order to find the lower bound for Theorem \ref{kmt_subring}(2), the Kaplan, Marcinek, and Takloo-Bighash find the rightmost pole of the simpler Euler product $\prod_{p} (1 + f_n(p)p^{-s})$ and then apply a Tauberian theorem.
-In this paper, we show that the results in \cite{brakenhoff} lead to a new asymptotic lower bound for $N_n(B)$ that improves upon Theorem \ref{kmt_subring}(2).
+The authors obtain the lower bound in Theorem \ref{kmt_subring}(2) by computing the rightmost pole of the simpler Euler product $\prod_{p} (1 + f_n(p)p^{-s})$ and then applying a Tauberian theorem.
+In this paper, we show that the results of Brakenhoff \cite{brakenhoff} lead to a new asymptotic lower bound for $N_n(B)$ that improves upon Theorem \ref{kmt_subring}(2).

-Observe that Theorem \ref{kmt_subring} implies that $\zeta_{\Z^n}^R(s)$ diverges for all $s$ with $\Re(s) \le 1$.
+Observe that Theorem \ref{kmt_subring} implies that $\zeta_{\Z^n}^R(s)$ diverges for all $s\in \C$ such that $\Re(s) \le 1$.
 Thus the strategy Kaplan, Marcinek, and Takloo-Bighash employ also gives a partial answer to the question: what is the abscissa of convergence of $\zeta_{\Z^n}^R(s)$?
-Recall that the \emph{abscissa of convergence} of a Dirichlet series $D(s)$ is the unique real number $\sigma$ so that $D(s)$ diverges for all $s$ with $\Re(s) < \sigma$ and converges for all $s$ with $\Re(s) > \sigma$.
+Recall that the \emph{abscissa of convergence} of a Dirichlet series $D(s)$ is the unique $\sigma \in \R\cup \{\pm \infty\}$ so that $D(s)$ diverges for all $s$ with $\Re(s) < \sigma$ and converges for all $s$ with $\Re(s) > \sigma$.
 We will show that results of Brakenhoff \cite{brakenhoff} improve upon the lower bound for the abscissa of convergence of $\zeta_{\Z^n}^R(s)$.

 \begin{question} What is the abscissa of convergence of $\zeta_{\Z^n , \, p}^R(s)$? \end{question}